mohamadadithya/tweetrator/README.md

-# Micawber Boilerplate
+# Tweetrator

-Micawber is a Sveltekit boilerplate includes Tailwindcss, Postcss, Autoprefixer and Svelte-Meta-Tags.

-## Setup
-npm install <br>
-npm run dev
+Tweetrator is a generator website to create fake tweets.